Honey Lacuna: Councilor (2004–2013)

+Vice Mayor (2016–2022)

 In the 2016 city election, she was chosen as the running mate of incumbent mayor Joseph Estrada, who was seeking re-election under Pwersa ng Masang Pilipino (PMP); she then won the vice mayoralty race.
 She became the first woman to be elected vice mayor since the post became an elective position.
-She was then reelected in 2019, this time as the running mate of her predecessor Francisco "Isko Moreno" Domagoso, who was running for mayor under Asenso Manileño.
+She was then reelected in 2019, this time as the running mate of her predecessor Isko Moreno, who was running for mayor under Asenso Manileño and defeated Estrada.
 During the COVID-19 pandemic, she stood as a point person for Moreno in coordinating with the hospital directors of Manila, applying her expertise as a medical doctor.
 In 2021, she joined Aksyon Demokratiko and was named as the party's Vice-President for Internal Affairs and National Executive Board Member.

+Mayor (2022–2025)

-With Isko Moreno running for president in 2022, Lacuna was nominated by Asenso Manileño to run for mayor in 2022 to succeed him, with Manila's 3rd district representative Yul Servo Nieto as her running mate and vice mayoralty candidate.
-She won the race by a huge margin over her closest rival, Atty.
-Alex Lopez, making her the first-ever female to be elected mayor of Manila in 450 years.
-She was inaugurated before outgoing mayor Moreno on June 29, 2022 at the Manila Cathedral, but only officially started her term on the next day, succeeding him.
+With Isko Moreno running for president in 2022, Lacuna was nominated by Asenso Manileño to run for mayor in 2022 to succeed him, with Manila's 3rd district representative Yul Servo as her running mate and vice mayoral candidate.
+She won the race by a huge margin over her closest rival, Alex Lopez, making her the first-ever female to become mayor of Manila.
+She was inaugurated before outgoing mayor Moreno on June 29, 2022, at the Manila Cathedral, but only officially started her term on the next day, succeeding him.
 As mayor, she vowed to prioritize health care and expand Moreno's programs.

 On August 5, 2022, Lacuna was conferred with a degree of Doctor of Public Administration, honoris causa by the Pamantasan ng Lungsod ng Maynila.